mrdbourke/pytorch-deep-learning/README.md

 Almost daily updates of what's happening.

+* 31 Mar 2022 - add more annotations for 04
+* 29 Mar 2022 - add more annotations for 04
 * 27 Mar 2022 - starting to add annotations for 04
 * 26 Mar 2022 - making dataset for 04
 * 25 Mar 2022 - make slides for 03